ytakemon/2018-07-30-Intro2R/_episodes/04-data-structures-part1.md

 - "Use `read.csv` to read tabular data in R."
 - "The basic data types in R are double, integer, complex, logical, and character."
 - "Use factors to represent categories in R."
+output:
+  html_document:
+    keep_md: yes
 ---

 One of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV.
-Let's start by making a toy dataset in your `data/` directory, called `feline-data.csv`:
+Let's start by making feline dataset in your `data/` directory, called `feline-data.csv`:

 ~~~
 coat,weight,likes_string
-calico,2.1,1
-black,5.0,0
-tabby,3.2,1
+calico,2.1,TRUE
+black,5.0,FALSE
+tabby,3.2,TRUE
 ~~~
 {: .language-r}
+You can also download this from our [Google Drive](https://drive.google.com/drive/folders/1g4yI-JSKs7N1_-TQ-EvuILMdJ6gjvCSb) and save it into the `my_project/data` directory.
 > ## Tip: Editing Text files in R
 >
 > Alternatively, you can create `data/feline-data.csv` using a text editor (Nano),
 > or within RStudio with the **File -> New File -> Text File** menu item.
 {: .callout}

 We can load this into R via the following: